-It's time to check in, meaning write your 15Five report!
-Assuming you haven't changed any of your notification settings, you should receive an email prompting you to complete your report.
+It's time to fill out your first 15Five!
+Assuming you haven't changed any of your notification settings, you should receive an email prompting you to complete your 15Five.
 Follow the steps below to begin the reporting process.
 You are going to do great!

-- Access your 15Five.
+- Open your 15Five.
 You should receive an email notification reminding you to fill out your 15Five check-in.
 From within that email, click on Complete Your 15Five to be directed to your account.

-If you have not received an email reminder, you can always access your check-in by logging into 15Five and opening the '15Fives' tab.
+If you have not received an email reminder, you can always access your check-in by logging into 15Five, clicking on 'Features' in the left navigation, then '15Fives', lastly 'My15Fives'.

 Made a mistake?
 Read more about how to edit your 15Five.